sagefy/sagefy/docs/_posts/2019-08-20-adaptive-learning.md

 In a traditional e-learning course, you will linearly follow the path an instructor creates.
 You watch videos, read articles, take quizzes, and practice interactive modules in a predetermined ordered.
 An adaptive learning system will contain the same types of materials.
 But the order will change for each learner.
 The system decides which content to show the learner based on two things:

-- If the learner's **goal** is only a subset of the overall content, the system can limit the content.
+- If the learner's **goal** is only a subset of the content, the system can limit the content.
 - The **prior knowledge** also comes into play.
-If the system determines the current path is too easy, the system can accelerate to more challenging material.
-If the system finds out the current path is too difficult, the system may intervene and review prerequisite content, reduce the challenge, and slow down the pace.
+If the system determines the current path is too easy, the system can speed up to more challenging material.
+If the system finds out the current path is too difficult, the system may... intervene and review prerequisite content, reduce the challenge, or slow down the pace.

 Some related topics include intelligent tutors, adaptive testing, psychometrics, personalized learning, and smart teaching.
 Many of these topics share algorithms and structures with adaptive learning systems.